Maps4HTML/web-map-doc/docs/user-guide/creating-styles.md

 ## Available imported symbols from protomaps-leaflet

-The following imports from protomaps-leaflet are available on the `M.protomapsL` global variable e.g. `M.protomapsL.CenteredSymbolizer`, for use by your stylesheets:
+The following imports from protomaps-leaflet are available on the `protomapsL` import, for use by your stylesheets:

 ```javascript
 /*